jonkpirateboy/shazall/README.md

 If it's upside down enter this command: `sudo nano /boot/config.txt` and under `[all]`, change `dtoverlay=tft35a:rotate=90` to `dtoverlay=tft35a:rotate=270` and save.
 Then enter: `sudo reboot`

-And this is a bit of a strange one.
-During the installation of LCD-show, raspi-config is uninstalled for some reason.
+And this is a bit of a strange one: During the installation of LCD-show, raspi-config is uninstalled for some reason.
 So now it's time to reinstall it: `sudo apt-get install raspi-config`

-### Shazall
+### Shazall itself

 Next up is the install of Shazall itself.